Python-Markdown/markdown/docs/extensions/fenced_code_blocks.md

 [SuperFences]: https://facelessuser.github.io/pymdown-extensions/extensions/superfences/

-### Attibutes
+### Attributes

-Various attributes may be defined on a per-code-block basis by befining them immeidately following the opening deliminator.
-The attributes should be wrapped in currly braces `{}` and be on the same line as the deliminator.
-It is generally best to seperate the attribute list from the deliminator with a space.
-Attributes within the list must be seperated by a space.
+Various attributes may be defined on a per-code-block basis by defining them immediately following the opening deliminator.
+The attributes should be wrapped in curly braces `{}` and be on the same line as the deliminator.
+It is generally best to separate the attribute list from the deliminator with a space.
+Attributes within the list must be separated by a space.

 ````md
 ``` { attributes go here }